cosmos72/hyperluminal-mem/README.md

    This simplified approach has some limitations:

    1. it only works on standard-objects, i.e. on classes defined with (defclass ...)
+      (on SBCL it also appears to work on structs defined with (defstruct ...))

    2. it can only serialize/deserialize (some or all) the object slots with plain `msize`, `mread` and `mwrite`, i.e. it is **not** possible to